dpharris/OlcbRefresh/README.md

 1. Small: All operations are from EEPROM;
 2. Medium: eventIDs are copied to RAM as eventids[];
 3. Large:  The whole of EEPROM is mirrored to RAM as mem[].

-### In RAM:
+#### In RAM:
-- The offset in EEPROM of each eventID is stored into eventidOffset[].
+- eventidOffset[] stores the offset of each eventID into the EEPROM or RAM struct{}.
-- The node's eventIDs are hashed, and storied along with a sequential index into eventidIndex[], and this is sorted on the hash value.
+- eventidIndex[] contains a hash of each eventID, and an associated sequential index into eventidIndex[], it is sorted on the hash values.
+- in the medium model, eventids[] contains a copy of the eventIDs, and is indexed by eventidIndex[].
 - In all models:
 ```
         eventidIndex[]--->eventidOffset[]-->mem[] or EEPROM[]